Home

 Sample Complexity in Dictionary Learning

 Sample complexity in dictionary learning refers to the number of samples required to learn a dictionary that generalizes well to unseen data.
 This is a crucial aspect of dictionary learning, as it determines the efficiency and reliability of the learning process.
-According to research by Vainsencher et al., generalization bounds have been developed for two types of coefficient selection constraints in dictionary learning
+According to research by Vainsencher et al., generalization bounds have been developed for two types of coefficient selection constraints in dictionary learning12.

-For l1 regularized coefficient selection, a generalization bound of order O(nplog(mλ)/m)O(\sqrt{np\log(m\lambda)/m}) has been established, where n is the dimension, p is the number of dictionary elements, λ bounds the l1 norm of the coefficient vector, and m is the sample size
+For l1 regularized coefficient selection, a generalization bound of order O(\sqrt{np \log(m\lambda)/m}) has been established, where n is the dimension, p is the number of dictionary elements, λ bounds the l1 norm of the coefficient vector, and m is the sample size12.
+In the case of representing a new signal using at most k dictionary elements, a bound of order O(\sqrt{np \log(mk)/m}) was derived, assuming low dictionary coherence (measured by the Babel function)12.
+These bounds provide insights into how the sample complexity scales with various parameters, helping researchers and practitioners understand the data requirements for effective dictionary learning in different scenarios.

 arxiv.org favicon